TheNetAdmin/zjuthesis/README.md

 This is a LaTeX template for Zhejiang University graduation thesis/design.
 It provides undergraduate and graduate (master and phd) template.
 It also provides an English template for graduate students.
+See [English template user manual](./docs/english.md) for more details.

 [CC98 校内讨论贴](https://www.cc98.org/topic/4762356)